-Selling, general and administrative expenses increased by \$5.1 million and \$27.7 million for the three and nine months ended September 30, 2023, respectively, compared to the same periods in 2022.
-The increases in selling, general and administrative expenses were primarily due to increases in commercialization costs and professional services costs, as well as a one-time legal accrual for the nine months ended September 30, 2023.
+Selling, general and administrative expenses increased by \$16.0 million and \$44.7 million for the three and nine months ended September 30, 2022, respectively, compared to the same periods in 2021.
+The increases in selling, general and administrative expenses were primarily due to increases in personnel costs resulting from an increase in the number of employees in support of our commercial activities, commercialization costs, and professional services costs.

-We expect selling, general and administrative expenses to decrease in the future as we continue to support our approved products and multiple clinical-stage product candidates, with expected decreases in commercial activities due to transition of Crysvita commercial responsibilities to our partner in the profit-share territory.
+We expect selling, general and administrative expenses to moderate in the future to support our approved products and multiple clinical-stage product candidates.